cormullion/juliamonomaster/website/faq.md

 ## ‘What about a nerdfonts version?’

-[nerdfonts](https://www.nerdfonts.com) adds about four thousand extra glyphs to a font.
+[nerdfonts](https://www.nerdfonts.com) adds thousands of extra glyphs to a font.
 It does this by creating a new font that combines an existing font’s glyphs with a bunch of new ones, using a FontForge Python script.

-JuliaMono concentrates on the Unicode standard glyphs, whereas Nerdfonts adds many non-standard glyphs such as product and brand logos, trade names, icons for dozens of file extensions, programming languages, commercial applications, and a fair number of other characters such as weather symbols.
-It’s aimed at a much wider audience.
-The Nerdfonts glyph set doesn’t overlap too much with JuliaMono's.

 You can download a Nerdfonts-enhanced version of JuliaMono [here](https://github.com/mietzen/juliamono-nerd-font/tree/main), thanks to the hard work of [@mietzen](https://github.com/mietzen)!